 Insert the following note at the end of the subclause:

-NOTE—An EHT AP must not advertise the quiet count value greater than 127.
-A quiet count value greater than 127 is possible when the Quiet element is carried in the per-STA profile of Basic Multi-Link element.
+NOTE—An EHT AP must not advertise a number of TBTTs that is greater than 127 until the beacon interval during which the next quiet interval starts.
+A quiet count value greater than 127 is possible when the Quiet element is carried in the per-STA profile of Basic Multi-Link element (See 9.4.2.22 Quiet element).

 10.3.2.11 Acknowledgment procedure

 TGbe editor: modify the following paragraph in subclause 10.3.2.11 Acknowledgment procedure (#10288)